leozaur1808/leozaur1808/README.md

 - ⚡ Fun fact: ...
 -->

-I'm a student in HSE ICEF and in this profile of mine some projects will appear soon!
+I'm a student of HSE ICEF and in this profile of mine some projects will appear soon!
 Stay tuned.